Meteor-Community-Packages/meteor-simple-schema/README.md

 If you are interested in supporting multiple languages, you should be able to rerun this method to change the messages at any time, for example, in an autorun function based on a language value stored in session that loads the message object from static json files.

+## Dates

+For consistency, you should generally validate and store Dates set to the UTC time zone.
+If you care only about the date, then use a `Date` object set to the desired date at midnight UTC.
+If you need the time, too, then use a `Date` object set to the desired date and time UTC.

+This goes for `min` and `max` dates, too.
+If you care only about the date portion and you want to specify a minimum date, `min` should be set to midnight UTC on the minimum date (inclusive).

+Following these rules ensures maximum interoperability with HTML5 date inputs and usually just makes sense.

 ## Collection2 and AutoForm